Stochastic1017/Portfolio-Builder-Simulator-Dashboard/README.md

 For the forecasting procedures, users can choose one of three information criterions upon which to optimize model parameters.
 Let $L$ be the maximized likelihood of the fitted model, i.e., the joint probability of observing the data under a given model, with parameters chosen to maximize that probability.
-Let $p,q$ be AR and MA orders respectively.
-Lastly, let $d$ be the order of differencing needed to make data stationary.
+Let $p,q$ be AR and MA orders respectively, and $d$ be the order of differencing needed to make data stationary.
+Lastly, let $q$ be the chosen confidence interval.

+Given below are the Information Criterions available to the user:
 1. Akaike Information Criterion (AIC) : $-2 \cdot \text{ln}(L) + 2 \cdot (p+q-1)$
 2. Bayesiam Information Criterion (BIC) : $-2 \cdot \text{ln}(L) + \text{ln}(T-1) \cdot (p+q-1)$
 3. LogLikelihood : $\text{ln}(L)$